at15/tblog/README.md

 [![Build Status](https://travis-ci.org/at15/tblog.svg)](https://travis-ci.org/at15/tblog)

-A git based blog that support multiple autors
+A static blog builder for team

 ## Features